devjakov/track-calorie-JS-project/README.md

 Overall it was a really fun project, took me a couple days and now I see what it takes to write even the most 'simple' application :D

-Great stuff, cheers
+link to finished project https://devjakov.github.io/track-calorie-JS-project/

-- Jakov
+Cheers, Jakov